richanna/Identity-Events/draft-ietf-secevent-http-push.md

 How SETs are defined and the process by which Events are identified for SET Receivers is out-of-scope of this    specification.

-When a SET is available for an SET Receiver, the SET Transmitter attempts to deliver the SET based on the SET Receiver's registered delivery mechanism:
+When a SET is available for a SET Receiver, the SET Transmitter attempts to deliver the SET based on the SET Receiver's registered delivery mechanism: